-World-leading expertise in social science and law
+World-leading expertise in the social sciences and law

-The faculty spans six schools:
+The faculty spans seven schools:

 School of Education